 ‘Why should initiation be more strenuous?’
 I asked.

 ‘You would need to dive below the surface.
-We all have those bitter experiences that are buried deep inside, and these dormant beasts sometimes try to scare you away.’
+We all have those bitter experiences which are buried deep inside, and these dormant beasts sometimes try to scare you away.’

 I slept wondering what to expect.

 We didn’t go out on the third day.
 The cabin was all he needed for this journey.

 ‘The human mind has been given something which is quite unique.
 It is beyond information, beyond knowledge itself,’ he casually mentioned as he went about brewing that bitter, grainy coffee.
 I had developed a liking for the bitterness, but not the grainy after-taste.

 ‘Imagination.’
 He handed me a mug.
 ‘And before we take the next journey, I would like you to avail yourself of this amazing gift.’

 Two days earlier, I would have asked questions, sought clariﬁcations.
 Today I knew what he meant.